How HealthTrust Helps Hospitals Reduce Equipment Expenses & Increase Value for Capital Purchases

 The team also works to uncover the total cost of ownership, including additional fees for equipment-related needs such as utilities or preventive maintenance, and to budget accordingly.

-“We want hospitals to spend capital dollars on capital equipment, not on extended warranties or service agreements,” says Paula Branson, a capital equipment services director at HealthTrust.
+“We want hospitals to spend capital dollars on capital equipment, not on extended warranties or service agreements,” says Paula Branson, a former capital equipment services director at HealthTrust.
 “We can help them put the right items on their capital budget and designate the rest as part of their operations budget.”

 2. Strengthen the input of stakeholders.
 Typically, capital planning falls on one or two people who may have a limited view of needs across the organization or lack the clinical or technical insight to make the best decisions for all stakeholders.
 HealthTrust works with hospitals to bring clinicians to the table when choosing medical equipment to purchase.
 “We try to right-size the buy and bring some clinical intelligence into these conversations,” Schweinhart says.